-To the Board of Directors and Stockholders of PHILIPPINE ESTATES CORPORATION AND SUBSIDIARY 35th Floor, One Corporate Center Doña Julia Vargas Ave., corner Meralco Ave.
-Ortigas Center, Pasig City
+To the Board of Directors and Stockholders of PHILIPPINE ESTATES CORPORATION AND SUBSIDIARY

+35th Floor, One Corporate Center Doña Julia Vargas Ave., corner Meralco Avenue Ortigas Center, Pasig City

-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary as at and for the year ended December 31, 2020, and have issued our report thereon dated April 5, 2021.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary (the 'Group') as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021, and have issued our report thereon dated May 5, 2022.
 The supplementary information shown in the List of Supplementary Information as additional component required by Rule 68, Part I, Section 5 of the Revised Securities Regulation Code, is presented for the purpose of filing with the Securities and Exchange Commission and is not a required part of basic consolidated financial statements.
 Such information is the responsibility of management and has been subjected to auditing procedures applied in the audit of basic consolidated financial statements.
 In our opinion, the information has been prepared in accordance with Rule 68 of the Revised Securities Regulation Code.

-Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until August 4, 2023 SEC Accreditation No. 0192-FR-3, Group A, effective until April 2, 2022 BIR Accreditation No. 08-001911-000-2019, effective until March 27, 2022
+Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until August 4, 2023 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022 and valid in the audit of 2021 to 2025 financial statements BIR Accreditation No. 08-001911-000-2022, effective until March 15, 2025

+SEC Accreditation No. 120457-SEC, Group A, issued on March 31, 2022 and valid in the audit of 2021 to 2025 financial statements

-Richard Noel M. Ponce Partner CPA Certificate No. 120457 SEC Accreditation No.1738-A, Group A, effective until January 30, 2022 Tax Identification No. 257-600-228 PTR No. 8555603, January 15, 2021, Makati City BIR Accreditation No. 08-001911-012-2019, effective until September 29, 2022
+BIR Accreditation No. 08-001911-012-2019, effective until September 29, 2022

+May 5, 2022